madhavappaneni/Retail-Banking-Application/README.md

 The dataset was initially prepared by an intern for a software demo at Cambridge Semantics.
 If you are interested in graph databases, consider checking out https://data.world/lpetrocelli/retail-banking-demo-data

-**Note**: The information provided in this readme file is based on the available summary of the dataset.
-For more detailed information or any specific questions about the dataset, kindly refer to the original dataset source or contact the creator.